Weyl metrizability of 3-dimensional projective structures and CR submanifolds: Conformal Beltrami theorem and the Einstein-Weyl condition

 The conformal geometry in dimension three is special since the Weyl tensor for conformal structures in this dimension is zero and the fundamental invariant is the Cotton-York tensor which has higher homogeneity.
 Consequently, the Cotton-York tensor is determined by the Rho tensor, as given in \eqref{eq:cotton-york-rho-tensor}.
 Moreover, it follows from \eqref{eq:proj-Weyl-rho} that the projective Weyl curvature determines the trace-free part of the Rho tensor of the conformal connection.

 Inspecting Corollary \ref{cor:conf-rigid-flat} in higher dimensions gives the following.

-\begin{theorem} A conformal structure in dimension $\geq 3$ has a projectively flat conformal connection if and only if it is flat. \end{theorem} \begin{proof} Using Corollary \ref{cor:conf-rigid-flat}, we only need to prove the theorem in dimensions $\geq 4.$ In this proof, unlike the rest of the paper, the range of indices is
+\begin{theorem} A conformal structure in dimension $\geq 3$ locally has a projectively flat conformal connection if and only if it is locally conformally flat. \end{theorem} \begin{proof} Using Corollary \ref{cor:conf-rigid-flat}, we only need to prove the theorem in dimensions $\geq 4.$ In this proof, unlike the rest of the paper, the range of indices is

 and $[\ve_{ij}]$ is the standard diagonal matrix of signature $(p,q)$ and $p+q=n.$ By our discussion in \ref{sec:conf-geom-dimens}, a (pseudo-)conformal structure of signature $(p,q)$ on an $n$-dimensional manifold $M$ corresponds to a Cartan geometry $(\cC\to M,\psi)$ of type $(\mathrm{SO}(p+1,q+1),Q_1).$ The structure equations on $\cC$ is known to be, e.g. see \cite[Chapter 4]{Kobayashi},